drclab/drclab.github.io/content/posts/pkpd-101.md

 type = "post"
 draft = false
 math = true
-tags = ["pkpd", "pharmacology", "modeling", "pharmacokinetics"] categories = ["posts"] description = "Step-by-step derivation of the concentration-time profile for oral dosing, from compartment ODEs to the closed-form solution, with visual guides to clearance and absorption ratios."
+tags = ["pkpd", "pharmacology", "pharmacokinetics"] categories = ["posts"] description = "Step-by-step derivation of the concentration-time profile for oral dosing, from compartment ODEs to the closed-form solution, with visual guides to clearance and absorption ratios."
 +++